-StockCharts.com allows InvestorHub.com users to create posts on InvestorsHub with live versions of StockCharts.com SharpCharts in them.
-These charts will update over time.
-Anyone will be able to see daily and weekly charts in iHub posts.
-StockCharts members will also be able to see intraday charts on iHub.
+StockCharts.com allows InvestorsHub.com users to create posts on InvestorsHub with live versions of SharpCharts in them.
+All iHub users will be able to see daily or weekly charts in these posts; StockCharts members will also be able to see intraday charts as well.

 NOTE: There is a strict limit of 4 charts per iHub post!
 Anyone who consistently includes more than 4 charts in a single post will be reported to InvestorsHub admins.

-Create a SharpChart just like you normally do.
+Begin by creating a SharpChart just as you would normally do.
 Be sure to press the “Update” button when you are finished changing your settings.

-Note: Non-members will not be able to see charts that use member-only features like intraday periods or more than 3 overlays/indicators.
+Note: Non-members will not be able to see charts that use member-only features, such as intraday periods or more than 3 overlays/indicators.

-Note: The steps for doing this will depend on which browser you are using:
+Note: The steps for accomplishing this will depend on the browser you are using.

-Go to the InvestorsHub website, navigate to the board that you want to post on, and use the “Post New Msg” link to create a new post.
-Enter the text of your message.
-(Note: Be careful NOT to use your computer's clipboard, otherwise you will lose the chart link we just copied.)
+Go to the InvestorsHub website, navigate to the board that you want to post on and use the “Post New Msg” link to create a new post.
+In the text box in the middle of the page, enter the written content of your message.
+(Be careful NOT to copy and paste from your computer's clipboard; if you do, you will lose the chart link we just copied.)

-Move the cursor to the location where you want your chart to appear, then press “CTRL-V” on your keyboard (“Cmd-V” on a Mac) to insert the link.
+Next, move the cursor to the location where you want your chart to appear and press “CTRL-V” on your keyboard (“Cmd-V” on a Mac) to insert the link.
 You should see something similar to the picture above on your screen.

-Insert the phrase “Chart” at the start of the link.
+Next, insert the phrase ”[chart]” at the start of the link.